apache/incubator-baremaps/docs/examples/naturalearth/index.md

 [Natural Earth](https://www.naturalearthdata.com/) is a public domain map dataset available at 1:10m, 1:50m, and 1:110 million scales.
 This example shows how to create vector tiles from the Natural Earth dataset.

 The first step consists in downloading and decompressing the Natural Earth data.
-Notice that you must be located in the example's folder which contains the files (for example baremaps/docs/examples/naturalearth).:
+Notice that you must be located in the example's folder which contains the files (.../baremaps/docs/examples/naturalearth).

 ```bash
 wget https://naturalearth.s3.amazonaws.com/packages/natural_earth_vector.sqlite.zip